Arno Villringer

-Arno Villringer (born 1958, Schopfheim, Germany) is a Director at the Department of Neurology at the Max Planck Institute for Human Cognitive and Brain Sciences in Leipzig, Germany; Director of the Department of Cognitive Neurology at University of Leipzig Medical Center; and Academic Director of the Berlin School of Mind and Brain and the Mind&Brain Institute, Berlin.
-He holds a full professorship at University of Leipzig and an honorary professorship at Charité, Humboldt-Universität zu Berlin.
-From July 2022 to June 2025 he is the Chairperson of the Human Sciences Section of the Max Planck Society.
+Arno Villringer (born 1958 in Schopfheim) is a German neuroscientist, physician and university professor.
+He serves as Director of the Department of Neurology at the Max Planck Institute for Human Cognitive and Brain Sciences in Leipzig, Germany; Director of the Clinic for Cognitive Neurology at University of Leipzig Medical Center; and founder as well as spokesperson and Academic Director of the Berlin School of Mind and Brain.
+He holds a full professorship at University of Leipzig and an honorary professorship at Charité, Humboldt University of Berlin.
+Between July 2022 and June 2025, he was Chairperson of the Human Sciences Section of the Max Planck Society.

-Academic career and achievements
+Life and career

-Arno Villringer studied medicine at the University of Freiburg (German: Albert-Ludwigs-Universität Freiburg) from 1977 to 1984, graduating with a Doctor of Medicine (summa cum laude) higher degree in 1984.
-After a fellowship at the Magnetic Resonance Imaging Unit at Massachusetts General Hospital at Harvard Medical School in 1985, he worked in Munich, Germany, becoming a board certified neurologist in 1992, and gaining his professorial degree (Habilitation) at the Ludwig Maximilian University of Munich in 1994.
+Villringer studied medicine at University of Freiburg from 1977 to 1984, where he also received a Doctor of Medicine.
+After a fellowship at the Nuclear Magnetic Resonance Unit at Massachusetts General Hospital at Harvard Medical School in 1985, he was a neurology resident at LMU Munich, became a board-certified neurologist in 1992, and gained his habilitation in 1994.

-From 1993 to 2007, he worked at the Department of Neurology at the Charité, Berlin, first as a consultant, and later as head of the Department of Neurology at the Benjamin Franklin Campus.
-Since 2006 he has been Academic Director of the Berlin School of Mind and Brain and the Mind&Brain institute (since 2010), since 2007 he has been Director of the Department of Neurology at the Max Planck Institute for Human Cognitive and Brain Sciences in Leipzig, Germany, and director of the Department of Cognitive Neurology at the University of Leipzig Medical Center.
+From 1993 to 2007, he worked at the Department of Neurology at the Charité in Berlin, first as a consultant, and later as a professor and head of the Department of Neurology at the Benjamin Franklin Campus.
+Since 2007, he has been a Director of the Department of Neurology at Max Planck Institute for Human Cognitive and Brain Sciences in Leipzig, Germany, and director of the Clinic for Cognitive Neurology at University of Leipzig Medical Center.

+In 2006, he founded Berlin School of Mind and Brain and has served as its academic director since then.
+He serves as director of the Mind&Brain Institute since 2010.
+He is also the coordinator of the BMBF-funded national German Competence Network Stroke, and was formerly the coordinator of the Berlin Neuroimaging Center.
+He has served as a principal investigator of two Clusters of Excellence (Neurocure at Charité from 2010 to 2018, LeiCeM at Leipzig University since 2026).
+Since 2018, he has been the founder and spokesperson of the Max Planck School of Cognition, a German-wide initiative of universities and research organizations.